Colon Cancer Screening in Houston, TX

 What are the benefits of colorectal cancer screenings?

-• Possibly identify colon or rectal cancer earlier
+• Early detection of colon or rectal cancer

 • Women with a history of breast, ovarian, or uterine cancer

-• Patients who have close family members such as parents, siblings, or children who have or had colon cancer
+• People with close family members (parents, siblings, or children) who have or had colon cancer

-• Patients with ulcerative colitis and Crohn’s disease
+• Individuals with ulcerative colitis or Crohn’s disease

 Find A Provider Find A Location